-In the late 1970s, British nationalism and racial discrimination were in full swing, and British Christians began to voice their increasing concern.
+In the late 1970s, British nationalism and racial discrimination were in full swing, and British Christians began to voice their increasing concern about racial diversity.

 One way that evangelical leader, John Stott, did this was through his monthly column “Cornerstone” in Christianity Today, written between 1977 and 1981.
 Those articles covered “a wide spectrum of theological, ethical, cultural, and global issues.”1